Using Photoshop — Tips, Tricks, and Hints

 Photoshop has been around for a while, and it’s a fairly sophisticated program, but there are some tips one can learn to work a little more efficiently no matter what your level of expertise.

-1. A lot of the work we do depends on selection.
+1. A lot of the work we do in Photoshop depends on selection.
 Refining selections takes time; actually doing things with the selected area usually takes less.
 But when done working with a selection, don’t forget to DE-select it!
 Kind of like turning the oven off when finished cooking.
 (Ctrl- or Cmd-D is quickest.)
 Otherwise you might end up doing the right thing to the wrong part of the image.

 1a.
 If you have any idea you might be doing further work on the same piece of the image, save the selection (Select menu>Save Selection).
 You can store about fifty selections in there as selection channels (usually known as alpha channels), so there’s no need to skimp unless there’ll be a really big number of selected pieces that need lots of changes.

-2. If you need to select all of something in an image, say a person, but the selection would take time, see if you can select the background or surroundings more easily—then go to Select>Inverse.
+2. If you need to select all of something in a Photoshop image, say a person, but the selection would take time, see if you can select the background or surroundings more easily—then go to Select>Inverse.
 Select everything except the hard part, then invert the selection.
 Voila.
 It isn’t always possible, but if the background of the image is relatively plain, give it a try.